nokia/SBOM-QA/README.md

 ---

+The initial study and creation of the repository was done in 2025 in a co-operation between Metropolia School of Applied Sciences (Metropolia Ammattikorkeakoulu) and Nokia.
+The study was conducted by Elham Rastighahfarokhi, Mehdi Nourivahid and Mostafa Sharghi with the overshight of Gergely Csatari.

+In case of any feedback or comment please create an Issue or a Pull Request.

 ##  Work Methodology

 1. **Test Targets** – Selected real-world software projects across multiple ecosystems (C, C++, C++(CONAN), Java (Maven), Python, Node.js, Go, and containers).